D1plo1d/p3d/README.md

 A Coffeescript 3D Mesh parser for a better web.

-P3D was originally developed to efficiently parse 3D files into WebGL across all libraries (ThreeJS/PhiloGL/[your library here]).
+P3D was originally developed to efficiently parse 3D mesh files for use in WebGL across all libraries (ThreeJS/PhiloGL/[your library here]).
 However it is not only independent of a specific WebGL interface but of WebGL altogether.
 Thus P3D has been carefully designed to support the next generation of in-browser 3D object manipulation applications.

 Project Status